apache/echarts-doc/en/option/series/effectScatter.md

 # series.effectScatter(Object)

-the scatter (bubble) graph with ripple animation.
-The special animation effect could visually highlights some data.
+The scatter (bubble) graph with ripple animation.
+The special animation effect can visually highlights some data.

-**Tip:**  The special effects of map could be achieved through markPoint in ECharts 2.x.
-However, in  ECharts 3, effectScatter on geographic coordinate system is recommended for achieving that special effects of map.
+**Tip:**  The effects of map was achieved through markPoint in ECharts 2.x.
+However, in  ECharts 3, effectScatter on geographic coordinate system is recommended for achieving that effects of map.

 **Here is the example: ** ~[600x400](${galleryViewPath}effectScatter-map&edit=1&reset=1)